A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 Can you hunt with a 50-lb recurve bow?

-Technically, you can hunt with any bow, including a 50-lb recurve bow, but we do not recommend doing so.
+Technically, you can hunt with any bow, including a 50-lb recurve bow, but we do not recommend doing so if you are below intermediate.
 The main reason is that a heavier bow is more challenging to control and aim accurately.
 It would be hard to take down game animals cleanly and humanely.

 In addition, a heavier bow is more likely to wear you out for a long day of hunting.
 So, use a lighter bow when hunting.
 If you choose to use a 50-lb recurve bow, practice extensively beforehand to be confident in your ability to control and aim it accurately.